hddevteam/cuemode/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve CueMode
+about: Create a report to help us improve CueMode Teleprompter
 title: "[BUG] "
 labels: bug, priority-medium
 assignees: ''

 ---

-## 🐛 Bug Description
+## 🐛 Teleprompter Bug Description
-A clear and concise description of what the bug is.
+A clear and concise description of the teleprompter issue.

 ## 🔄 Steps to Reproduce
-Steps to reproduce the behavior:
+Steps to reproduce the teleprompter behavior:
-1. Go to '...'
+1. Open script/text file in VS Code
-2. Click on '....'
+2. Activate teleprompter mode with '...'
-3. Scroll down to '....'
+3. Use teleprompter controls '...'
 4. See error

-## ✅ Expected Behavior
+## ✅ Expected Teleprompter Behavior
-A clear and concise description of what you expected to happen.
+A clear and concise description of what you expected the teleprompter to do.

 ## 📱 Screenshots
 If applicable, add screenshots to help explain your problem.